One of the nicest things about buying a new iPhone is the ease with which you can set it up to be exactly like your old iPhone.

 Once you've turned on the new iPhone, simply follow the onscreen instructions to set up the device.

-Once you've logged in to your new iPhone with your Apple ID, you'll be asked whether you want to set your iPhone up as a brand-new iPhone, or if you'd like to restore an existing backup via iTunes or iCloud.
+Once you've logged into your new iPhone using your Apple ID, you'll be asked whether you want to set up your iPhone as a brand-new device, or if you'd like to restore a backup via iTunes or iCloud.

 From here, select either Backup from iCloud or Backup from iTunes and select the most recent backup from your old iPhone.

 After selecting a backup to restore from, your data and preferences from your old iPhone will be transferred.
-The time it takes may vary depending on the size of the backup (iTunes and iCloud) and your Wi-Fi speed (iCloud).
+The time it takes may vary depending on the size of the backup and your Wi-Fi speed.

-The above method is fine for those of us that haven't already set up our iPhones as 'new' iPhones - but what about those of us that have already started using the new phone and don't want to restore from a backup?
-Luckily there is a way to transfer some data even if you have set up a new iPhone without using a backup.
+The above method is fine for those of us that haven't already set up our iPhones as 'new' iPhones - but what if you've already started using the new phone and don't want to restore from a backup?
+Luckily there is a way to transfer some data at this point.

 The following method uses Apple's iCloud and should transfer all photos, contacts, notes, calendars and Safari passwords from your old iPhone to your new one.
 For related advice, read How to transfer music from one iPhone to another.